Welcome to The University Corporation (TUC)!

 Questions & Confidentiality

-Employees with questions about this policy or about issues related to drug or alcohol use in the workplace may raise their concerns with their supervisor, the Human Resources Manager or the Executive Director.
-All records or communications relevant to an employee's participation in a drug or alcohol rehabilitation program or use of prescription drugs or over the counter drugs will be confidentially maintained and limited to personnel on a need to know basis.
+Employees with questions about this policy or about issues related to drug or alcohol use in the workplace may raise their concerns with their supervisor, the Associate Director of Human Resources or the Executive Director.
+All records or communications relevant to an employee’s participation in a drug or alcohol rehabilitation program or use of prescription drugs or over the counter drugs will be confidentially maintained and limited to personnel on a need to know basis

 6.4 Whistleblowers Protected